aspose-drawing/aspose-drawing-probe/index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Aspose.Drawing.Common package is available for download from the  <a href="https://www.nuget.org/packages/Aspose.Drawing.Common">NuGet package manager repository</a>.
-The Aspose package supports any 32-bit or 64-bit operating system where .NET Framework or .NET Core is installed and fully compatible with System.Drawing.Common API.
-Please find the API description on <a href="https://products.aspose.com/drawing/net/">Aspose .NET APIs for 2D Graphics Drawing</a> product page.
+The Aspose.Drawing.Common package can be downloaded from the <a href="https://www.nuget.org/packages/Aspose.Drawing.Common">NuGet package manager repository</a>.
+The Aspose package is compatible with any 32-bit or 64-bit operating system where .NET Standard 2.0, NET Core 3.1, NET6, NET7, NET8 and higher is installed and fully supports the System.Drawing.Common API.
+For the API description, please refer to the <a href="https://products.aspose.com/drawing/net/">Aspose .NET APIs for 2D Graphics Drawing</a> product page.
 </p>

-## Aspose.Drawing features description
+## Aspose.Drawing.Common features description

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Graphic libraries for .NET are used not only on the Windows platform but also very popular for other systems like Linux, Android or WebAssembly.
-The big advantage of Aspose.Drawing - is a cross-platform solution, you can use it at the same time on different platforms.
-Development with the same library streamlines the application creation process.
-You can reuse once-developed code on multiple platforms.
-Aspose.Drawing library capabilities provides you with a whole range of 2D drawing features as:
+The Aspose.Drawing library provides a wide range of 2D drawing features, including:
 </p>

 - Creating bitmaps from scratch or loading from files.